 Use the words "paid for by" or "sponsored by" followed by the name and address.
 Include the name and address of each sponsor, when there are multiple sponsors.
 If one person pays for printing and another person pays for mailing, list both as sponsors.

-Political advertising supporting or opposing a ballot measure that costs $1,000 or more – a single ad or the total cost of all advertising that a political committee sponsors supporting or opposing a particular ballot measure – must contain the names of the committee’s “top five” contributors who gave the largest contributions in excess of $1,000 to the committee during the 12 months before the ad appeared.
+Political advertising supporting or opposing a ballot measure that costs $1,000 or more – a single ad or the total cost of all advertising that a political committee sponsors supporting or opposing a particular ballot measure – must contain the names of the committee’s “top five” contributors who gave the largest contributions of $1,000 or more to the committee during the 12 months before the ad appeared.
 If any of the Top 5 are PACs, the advertisement must also list the Top 3 donors to those PAC contributors.
 If the Top 3 list includes a political committee, the sponsor must continue "drilling down" to determine other top contributing individuals or entities.

 Display sponsor ID and any party preference in an area set apart from the ad text.
 Sponsor ID and party preference should be on the first page of a multiple-page ad.
 Use at least 10-point type; do not screen or half-tone the text.
 Exception: If a person contributes cash, goods or services to the campaign in order to assist in paying for an ad, it is not necessary to show this contributor's name as a sponsor.
 The candidate or the candidate's committee may be shown as the sponsor instead, provided the candidate properly reports the contribution.